 The PRT – our Personal Rapid Transit system – is an automated people mover that connects the three areas of our Morgantown campus and the surrounding Morgantown community.
-After being closed for over a year due to COVID-19, the PRT will reopen on Aug.
-2 for fall semester service.

 This unique form of transportation utilizes electrically powered vehicles that travel on a guideway between five stations – Walnut, Beechurst, Engineering, Towers and Health Sciences Center.
 A central control team operates and monitors the PRT through cameras and a Computer-Based Train Control (CBTC) system to ensure everything is functioning properly.

 Our five stations are placed throughout campus to get you where you need to go.
 You’ll become familiar with the PRT and its stops in due time.
 But, in the meantime, these lists will help you navigate campus.

 The Walnut station is located in the heart of downtown Morgantown.
 This station is located near:

 - Businesses, restaurants and housing on or near High St.

 The Beechurst station can be found behind Armstrong Hall and next to Brooks and Hodges Halls.
 It is also adjacent to the future site of Reynolds Hall, which is under construction.
 This station is your stop for all things on the Downtown area of campus, including: